New Year, New Career Goals

 January is a big month for setting career goals, personal goals, and New Years Resolutions.
 As we move towards new beginnings, people are inspired to set new goals for the year, both personally and professionally.
 Unfortunately, a lot of times these ambitions and resolutions don’t last.
 Take the gym for example.
 January is hands down, the busiest month at the gyms.
 I’ve had to wait 20 minutes to get a treadmill in the middle of the day.
 Lots of new faces, long lines, and the best of intentions.
 Come March, the buzz has returned to normal, class sizes have shrunk, and you can take as much time on the equipment as needed without feeling rushed.

-Nobody has ever set a goal with the intention of abandoning it halfway through, yet so often that’s what happens.
-We’re going to talk about a few different tricks to help you stick to your career goals, so they don’t get left behind in the dust.
+We have a few different tricks to help you stick to your career goals, so they don’t get left behind in the dust.
 The benefit of being a job seeker is that you probably have a career goal in mind.
 You might be looking to change industries or move horizontally in a company, or maybe you want a promotion.
 While you might not know what steps to take to get there, you have some idea of what it is you want to do.

 For some people, it helps to start with your big-picture goal.
 If you are a planner, this method will work well for you.
 Picture The job you want to retire from and imagine how that looks.
 Don’t spend too much time worrying about if things will change for you in the future, think about right now, where you’d like to be.
 Are you running your own business?
 A C-Level executive?
 Maybe you are a technical expert in your industry.
 It could be that your goal is to be in a comfortable position that allows you the flexibility to focus on other priorities in your life.
 Whatever that goal is, envision your future self in that role.
 It’s okay if it seems far away or overly ambitious, but don’t let it overwhelm you.